Oafish1/GCCArduino/README.md

 # Installation

 Just open the .ino file in the Arduino IDE and upload via serial.
+This file will also work for an in-controller design.
 Instructions for use are at the top of the .ino file.

 The arduino should work natively with a wii or gamecube.
 In order to get it working on pc with a Mayflash adapter you will likely need to download the firmware below and have the device in Wii U mode.
 The arduino must be powered through either the grey rumble cord, an alternative 5V power source, or the serial bus (micro USB). www.mayflash.com/File.asp?Id=106